Adding Dimensions (Axis and Member)Last updated on 04/30/19

 Select the fact that you want to dimensionalize.
 You can tag cells individually, or you can select multiple cells to tag together.

-If using an axis from the XBRL outline, drag it from the XBRL outline to Select Dimension in the Fact Details panel.
+If using an axis already in the XBRL outline, drag it from the XBRL outline to Select Dimension in the Fact Details panel.